burkhardm/touchosc2midi/README.md

 touchosc2midi
 ==============================================================
-> a TouchOSC Bridge clone, aimed at linux, written in python.
+A TouchOSC Bridge clone, aimed at Linux, written in Python.

 Motivation
 ----------
-I wanted to have a TouchOSC Bridge running on a raspberrypi.
+I wanted to have a TouchOSC Bridge running on a Raspberry Pi.
 After researching the options and running into several deadends, I figured out, I need to write my own.
 Specifically this program aims to achieve the following:

 - it works on linux